Youth Turning 18

 Under no circumstances can Adoption Support be extended for a youth beyond their 21st birthday, even if they remain in a full-time high school program beyond that date.

-Updated verification of your child's high school enrollment can be requested by your Adoption Support Program Consultant at any time.
-They are required to verify enrollment annually, but verification may be requested more frequently in some situations.
+Updated verification of your youth's high school enrollment can be requested by your Adoption Support Program Consultant at any time.
+They must verify enrollment at least annually, but verification may be requested more frequently in some situations.

 For youth adopted prior to their 16th birthday, Adoption Support benefits can't be extended through college.